astephan83/weather/README.md

 NEED TO DO:

 1.GUI
-  -Login in page (possibly)?
+  - Login in page (possibly)?
-  -Pages for:
+  - Pages for:
-    Settings - place to save cities and degree type, possibly others once we figure out the weather library Forecast - shows the 5 day forecast of selected city, if none are selected, find the closest one to user's location
+    - Settings - place to save cities and degree type, possibly others once we figure out the weather library
+    - Forecast - shows the 5 day forecast of selected city, if none are selected, find the closest one to user's location

 2.Database
   -create table to store saves